Digi International (NASDAQ:DGII) Issues Q4 2021 Earnings Guidance

 Digi International (NASDAQ:DGII) updated its fourth quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.090.
+The company provided EPS guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.090.
 The company issued revenue guidance of $75 million-$79 million, compared to the consensus revenue estimate of $78.87 million.

+Several analysts have weighed in on DGII shares.
+Zacks Investment Research downgraded Digi International from a hold rating to a sell rating in a research note on Tuesday, August 10th.
+Canaccord Genuity cut their target price on Digi International from $28.00 to $25.00 and set a buy rating on the stock in a research note on Wednesday, May 12th.
+Finally, Roth Capital cut their target price on Digi International from $29.00 to $28.00 and set a buy rating on the stock in a research note on Thursday, August 5th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and six have assigned a buy rating to the stock.
+Digi International presently has an average rating of Hold and a consensus target price of $25.06.

 Digi International, Inc provides business and mission-critical Internet of Things (IoT) connectivity products, services and solutions.
 It operates through the following segments: IoT Products & Services and IoT Solutions.
 The IoT Products & Services segment offers products and services that help original equipment manufacturers, enterprise and government customers create and deploy, secure IoT connectivity solutions.